 Select Choir is an advanced choir offering.
 This small vocal ensemble will sing and perform a mostly a cappella repertoire and will be featured in all of the concert choir performances, as well as additional community performances and/or singing competitions.
-Rehearsals and performances are mandatory.
-In the event of virtual or hybrid instruction, certain aspects of this course may be modified
+All after school and evening rehearsals and performances are mandatory.
+Costs to students may include concert attire for first year participants (approximately \$85).
+Overnight trips are not mandatory, but it is our goal to allow every student to participate regardless of their financial situation.
+There will be fundraising opportunities.